Cuates/createtablephp/README.md

 * This script was written with PHP 7.0+

 ### Prerequisite Image
-* You will need to download an ajax-loader-small.gif before utilizing the script
+* You will need to download an ajax-loader.gif before utilizing the script